cloudflare/cloudflare-docs/content/cloudflare-one/policies/data-loss-prevention/dlp-profiles/integration-profiles.md

 ### Setup

 To add MIP sensitivity labels to a DLP Profile, simply integrate your Microsoft account with [Cloudflare CASB](/cloudflare-one/applications/scan-apps/casb-integrations/microsoft-365/).
-A new integration profile will appear under **Gateway** > **DLP Profiles**.
+A new integration profile will appear under **DLP** > **DLP Profiles**.
 The profile is named **MIP Sensitivity Labels** followed by the name of the CASB integration.

-MIP sensitivity labels can also be added to a [custom DLP profile](/cloudflare-one/policies/data-loss-prevention/custom-profile/) as an existing entry.
+MIP sensitivity labels can also be added to a [custom DLP profile](/cloudflare-one/policies/data-loss-prevention/dlp-profiles/#build-a-custom-profile) as an existing entry.

 ### Syncing